-Video Shows Sacramento Police Shoot Unarmed Black Man In Grandparents' Backyard
+Video Shows Sacramento Police Shooting Unarmed Black Man In Grandparents' Backyard

 "Allowing family to see such videos before they are released to the public is part of a city policy adopted in late 2016 by the city of Sacramento after the fatal shooting by police of Joseph Mann, a mentally ill black man.
 Mann's shooting led to major reforms in the department, including a requirement that all patrol officers wear body cameras.

-"The reforms also require police to release videos in "critical incidents" such as officer-involved shootings and deaths in custody within 30 days of the event.
+"The reforms also require police to release videos in 'critical incidents' such as officer-involved shootings and deaths in custody within 30 days of the event.
 Sacramento police Chief Daniel Hahn, the city's first African American chief, has been releasing videos more quickly than the requirement and for a broader range of events than covered by the new law since taking over the department last summer."

-The videos of the last minutes of Stephon Clark's life have sparked questions in Sacramento and online, about how the police handled the situation — and how they might have thought Clark had a gun.
+The videos of the last minutes of Clark's life have sparked questions in Sacramento and online, about how the police handled the situation — and how they might have thought Clark had a gun.

 "The object ultimately determined to be what police saw in Clark's hand was a cellphone his girlfriend and mother of his two children, Salena Manni, had loaned him," the Bee reports.
 "It was in a rose gold-colored case with a black clip on the back for holding items like credit cards, she said."